DJ Johnson (baseball): Hiroshima Toyo Carp

 On October 25, 2019, Johnson signed a one-year contract with the Hiroshima Toyo Carp of Nippon Professional Baseball.(NPB) On July 10, 2020, Johnson made his NPB debut.

 Tohoku Rakuten Golden Eagles

 On September 21, 2020, Johnson was traded to the Tohoku Rakuten Golden Eagles in exchange for cash.

-On December 2, 2020, he became a free agent.
+In 16 appearances for the Eagles, he logged a 3.07 ERA with 16 strikeouts.
+On December 2, 2020, Johnson became a free agent.

 Cleveland Indians

 On February 2, 2021, Johnson was signed by the Cleveland Indians to a minor league contract.
 He began the 2021 season with the Columbus Clippers, the Indians' Triple-A affiliate.

 In May 2021, Johnson was named to the roster of the United States national baseball team for the Americas Qualifying Event.

 On July 7, 2021, Johnson was selected to the 40-man roster and added to the Indians’ active roster.

 Tampa Bay Rays (second stint)

 On July 30, 2021, Johnson was traded to the Tampa Bay Rays along with Jordan Luplow in exchange for Peyton Battenfield.
 On August 16, Johnson was placed on the 60-day injured list with a sprained right shoulder, with manager Kevin Cash noting that he would miss "significant time."
-On November 5, 2021, Johnson was outrighted off of the 40-man roster and elected free agency.
+On November 5, Johnson was outrighted off of the 40-man roster and elected free agency.